 BL HDC = back loop half double crochet

-Change to 5mm hook and connect the first and last chains with a slip stitch creating a circle.
+Change to 5mm hook and connect the first and last chains with a slip stitch to form a circle.
 Straighten the chain before connecting it, so it’s not twisted.

 Rnd 1: Ch 1, HDC in first back chain from hook (the first bump) and across.
-Turn. (total 180 sts throughout the pattern)
+Connect with a slip stitch and turn. (total 180 sts throughout the pattern)

-Rnd 2: Ch 1, BL HDC in the first st from hook and across.
-Turn
+Rnd 2: Ch 1, BL HDC in the first st from hook and across, connect with sl st. Turn

 Rnd 3-30: repeat row 2.

-You can do more than 30 rows if you want to make your scarf a little more chunky.
+You can make more than 30 rows if you want to make your scarf a little wider.
 Or if you’re using a thicker yarn you may not need 30 rows.
 You can check the progress as you go and adjust the number of rows according to the yarn you’re using.

-Would love to hear how you liked this stitch!
+Would love to hear from you in the comments below how you like this pattern!

 2 replies on “Crochet Knit-Look Infinity Scarf”